EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 article.](http://en.wikipedia.org/wiki/Rahukaalam) If no coordinates are supplied, the server location configured in the settings page is used.
 If no location is configured, an error is raised.

-#### kaithem.time.accuracy()

-Get a conservative estimate(offset plus root delay plus root dispersion) of the maximum error of the system clock in seconds using pool.ntp.org Only polls NTP at most every 600 seconds.
-If the server is unreachable, uses the cached value, plus 100ppm of the time since the server was checked.
-If the server was never reachable, use the value of 30 years.

 ### kaithem.sys